 PRAYER (contemporary language)

 Return to Lectionary Home Page

 ANNA ELLISON BUTLER ALEXANDER

-EDUCATOR, 24 SEPT.
+DEACONESS AND TEACHER, 24 SEPT.
 1947

+Anna Alexander was born in 1865 to recently-emancipated slaves on the Butler plantation on St. Simons Island, Glynn Co., Georgia.
 Her father had been taught to read by the English actress Fanny Kemble (who later wrote an influential book condemning slave life there).
 Perhaps this encouraged Anna interest in education.